 A very complete nose of brioche, citrus and apple pie.
 In the mouth air is needed to really give this a chance to strut its stuff.
 Prominent but not overwhelming acid at first but an hour of air makes this as round as a beach ball.
 The palate starts to duplicate the nose with an hour or so of time.
-Another positive ‘08 champagne ￼,with upside from here. — a month ago
+Another positive ‘08 champagne ￼,with upside from here. — 2 years ago

 Beautiful red rose leather bouquet.
 Will the bouquet last as long as the 3 year roses?
 Nah, but it’s enticing for a night.